 3. Enter your personal 5 digit code.
 Enter each digit within five seconds of the previous one.
+The power door locks should cycle (lock/unlock) to confirm your personal code is accepted.

 Do not set a code that includes three of the same number or presents them in sequential order.
 Thieves can easily figure out these types of codes.